AniketDas13/Library-Management-System/README.md

 Aniket Das (AniketDas13)

 N.B.: The provided source code has been executed using 'Turbo C++' IDE, which is quite primitive according to today's standards.
 I had done this project in Class 12, and 'Turbo C++' was my IDE of choice back then.
-I will be updating the source code as per the latest C++ standards soon.
+I will be updating the source code as per the latest C++ standards in near future.